 Executive Ethics involves the ability to take the disparate value propositions of various stakeholders and integrate them into a coherent strategy/vision that helps executives and their organizations respond to a wide range of ethical challenges.
 Doing so requires the capacity to take a stand and to offer a coherent justification for one's decisions.
-The course helps you develop the ability to consider a wide-range of value perspectives and to integrate them when navigating through any ethical quagmire.
+The course helps you develop the ability to consider a wide range of value perspectives and to integrate them when navigating through any ethical quagmire.

 We will explore how recognizing and incorporating competing values claims throughout an organization and industry is often facilitated and hindered by a number of economic, psychological, organizational, and cultural processes.
 Industries, organizations, and individuals in the 21st century confront a daunting set of challenges.
 Increasing globalization means doing business in countries with radically different values.
-At the same time, public awareness and scrutiny of business practices has never been higher.
+At the same time, public awareness and scrutiny of business practices have never been higher.
 Finally, the combination of technology, globalization and ever-present media has produced rapid cultural and ethical transformations.
 The focus of this course is on helping organizations and their leaders navigate this landscape and become more capable of designing procedures and processes to produce ethical outcomes.

-This course will help you understand the range of underlying levers managers of organizations typically have at their disposal to successfully implement their value objectives, while anticipating the constraints of the organization's market and non-market environments.
+This course will help you understand the range of underlying levers leaders have at their disposal to successfully implement their value objectives, while anticipating the constraints of market and non-market environments.
 It will both provide self-insight and add depth to your perspective and understanding.
 Ultimately, you will be wiser after taking this class.

-Because executive ethics cuts across every discipline in the school, this will class will be staffed by faculty across the school's divisions.
-Each faculty will tackle an important issue that their discipline and their expertise illuminate.
+Because executive ethics cuts across every discipline in the school, this class will be staffed by faculty across the school's divisions.
+Each faculty will tackle a critical issue that their discipline and their expertise illuminate.

-DATE & TIME PROFESSOR TOPIC 5/15 3:45pm-6:45pm Adam Galinsky Moral Inspiration, Moral Courage, Moral Channels, and Moral Pitfalls 5/22 3:45pm-6:45pm Modupe Akinola Stereotyping and Discrimination in Organizations 6/5 12:30pm-3:30pm Pierre Yared Income Inequality 6/12 8:30am-11:30am Andrea Prat Anti-Trust and Business Ethics 6/19 12:30pm-3:30pm Oded Netzer Algorithmic Decisions: Ethical Issues with Data Analytics and AI 6/26 8:30am-11:30am Sandra Matz Privacy in the Age of Personalization 7/10 3:45pm-6:45pm Tomasz Piskorski Mortgage Market Reform: Lessons from the Housing Crisis of 2007 and COVID-19 Pandemic 7/17 12:30pm-3:30pm Michel Pham Market Manipulation & Marketing Ethics 7/24 8:30am-11:30am Bruce Usher Bribery and Corruption 7/31 3:45pm-6:45pm Dan Wang Strategic and Moral Responses to Social Movements 8/7 3:45pm-6:45pm Shiva Rajgopal Ethics in Accounting 8/14 8:30am-11:30am Adam Galinsky Solving Ethical Dilemmas: An Integrative Framework
+DATE & TIME PROFESSOR TOPIC 5/13: 3:45am-6:45am Adam Galinsky Moral Inspiration, Courage, and Redemption 5/19: 3:45pm-6:45pm Sandra Matz Privacy in the Age of Personalization 5/20: 12:30pm-3:30pm Modupe Akinola Stereotyping and Discrimination in Organizations 6/03: 3:45pm-6:45pm Andrea Prat Anti-Trust and Business Ethics 6/16: 3:45pm-6:45pm Oded Netzer Algorithmic Decisions: Ethical Issues with Data Analytics and AI 6/23: 8:30am-11:30am Dan Wang Strategic and Moral Responses to Social Movements 6/24: 8:30am-11:30am Bruce Usher Bribery and Corruption 7/07: 12:30pm-3:30pm Pierre Yared Income Inequality 7/08: 12:30pm-3:30pm Tomasz Piskorski Mortgage Market Reform: Lessons from the Housing Crisis of 2007 and COVID-19 Pandemic 7/21: 8:30am-11:30am Shiva Rajgopal Is Stakeholder Capitalism Viable?
+8/05: 12:30pm-3:30pm Michel Pham Market Manipulation & Marketing Ethics 8/19: 8:30am-11:30am Adam Galinsky Solving Ethical Dilemmas: An Integrative Framework

-Course TA: Maren Hoff MHoff24@gsb.columbia.edu
+Course TA: Katelynn Boland FBoland27@gsb.columbia.edu